OnitiFR/mulch/README.md

 ---
 See the [complete sample VM configuration file](https://raw.github.com/Xfennec/mulch/master/vm-samples/sample-vm-full.toml) to get a broader view of Mulch features.
 We use this as a template for our "Wordpress farm" Mulch server VMs.

+Here is some interesting excerpts:
+…

 How does it works?
 ---
 Here, a schema with mulch client, mulchd, mulch-proxy, libvirtd/KVM and VMs

 Also, a schema with VM lifecycle (cloud-init, prepare, install, backup, restore)

+Show me some more features!
+---
+https
+ssh
+seed list
+backup
+rebuild
+lock

 How do I install the client?
 ---